 - Platform.
 This is the area where passengers stand or sit.

 - Cabin enclosure/walls.
-The platform is enclosed by glass or plexiglas walls that provide a view on each side.
+The platform is enclosed by glass or plexiglass walls that provide an open view on all sides.

 - Door.
-Shaftless home elevators often have a single door for entry and exit, although some models offer an opposite opening door configuration, meaning pass-through doors allow you to enter and exit from different sides of the cab.
+Shaftless home elevators often have a single door for entry and exit.
+Some models feature pass-through doors that allow you to enter and exit from different sides of the cabin.

 - Phone.
-A telephone is required and is mounted to the cabin wall in case of emergencies.
+A telephone is required and mounted to the cabin wall in case of emergencies.

 - Controls.
 Push-and-hold buttons enable the cabin to move up and down.
 Emergency stop, alarm, and light switches are also located within the cabin.

 - Handrails.
-Handrails provide added stability for entering, exiting, and when the cabin is in motion.
+Handrails provide added stability for entering, exiting, and standing securely while the cabin is in motion.

 Rail or Track

 The rail or track is the structural component that allows a shaftless home elevator to move between floors.
-Mounted floor to ceiling, it is typically installed close to a wall, but can be mounted nearly anywhere in the home on some home lift models.
-The structural parts of a stair lift include:
+Mounted from floor to ceiling, it’s typically installed close to a wall but can be mounted nearly anywhere in the home on some home lift models.

 Drive System

-The drive system is run by a motor that enables the through-the-floor elevator to move, typically 14 to 20 feet per minute (fpm).
-A winding drum drive for a shaftless home elevator uses ropes wound around a drum driven by the motor.
+The drive system is run by a motor that enables the through-the-floor elevator to move, typically 14 to 20 feet per minute.
+A winding drum drive for a shaftless home elevator uses ropes wound around a drum driven by a motor.

 Battery Backup

-Normally powered through standard electrical power, emergency battery backup power will allow the elevator to operate during a power outage.
+Shaftless home elevators receive power from standard electrical connections but require an emergency backup system.
+Battery backup power allows the elevator to maintain operation during a power outage.

 Safety Components

-Shaftless home elevators come equipped with multiple safety components that ensure a secure ride.
-For example, the elevator will only move if its doors are closed and secured.
-Additionally, the rider has complete control over the cabin’s movement, thanks to the push-and-hold control button design.
+These lifts are equipped with multiple safety components to ensure a secure ride.
+The elevator will only move if its doors are closed and secured, and its push-and-hold control button design gives the rider complete control over the cabin’s movement.

 Optional Features

-As a centerpiece of the home, shaftless home elevators can be customized to fit individual needs and preferences.
-Features vary by model.
-Some of the optional features you’ll find include:
+As a centerpiece of the home, shaftless home elevators can be customized to fit your specific needs and preferences.
+Optional features vary by model and can include:

-- A seat.
-Tip-up or fold-down seating that stores out of the way when not needed.
+- Seating: A tip-up or fold-down seat that stores out of the way when not needed.

-- Custom colored lighting.
-Optional remote-controlled color-changing LED lighting means users don’t have to stick with standard white lighting.
+- Custom colored lighting: Remote-controlled, color-changing LED lighting means users don’t have to stick with standard white lighting.

-- Auto emergency phone dialer.
-Automatically dial a pre-programmed number if needed.
+- Auto emergency phone dialer: Set the phone to automatically dial a pre-programmed number if needed.

 Where to Buy a Shaftless Home Elevator

-If you’re interested in installing a shaftless home elevator, working with a trusted lift company like Arrow Lift means you’ll have access to industry experts with a Better Business Bureau Accredited A+ Rating.
-Our family-owned business has installed numerous home lifts since our inception in 1985.
+If you’re interested in installing a shaftless home elevator, working with a trusted lift company like Arrow Lift® gives you access to some of the best experts in the industry.
+Our family-owned business has installed numerous home lifts since its founding in 1985, and our experienced Technicians will guide you on proper operating procedures.
 We welcome the opportunity to help you meet your in-home mobility needs!